cokelaer/damona/README.rst

 Although great, it is sometimes tricky to re-install an environment simply because NGS pipelines relies on many different software and different versions may be in conflicts.
 Another great tool is `Singularity <https://sylabs.io/docs>`_.
 Singularity containers can be used to package entire scientific workflows, software and libraries, and even data.
-It is a simpe file that can be shared between environments and guarantee exectution and reproducibility.
+It is a simple file that can be shared between environments and guarantee exectution and reproducibility.

 Originally, Conda provided pre-compiled version of a package.
 Nowadays, it also provides a docker and a singularity image of the tool.
 Singularity can package an entire conda environment.
 As you can see everything is there to build reproducible tools and environment.

 Now, what about a software in development that depends on third-party packages You would create a conda environment and starts installing those packages.